AOZMH/Q-Learning-for-Cartpole-V1/README.md

 * How long can it survive in one episode?

 Due to the randomness of the environment, our experiments show that the model can survive for nearly infinite steps (>400000 steps) sometimes (6/10 trials), while stopping at 800-2000 steps for other trials.
-Interestingly, the model seems rarely fails after 2000 steps.
+Interestingly, the model seemingly rarely fails after 2000 steps.

 ## References
 * An implementation of Q-learning